mikenomitch/containers/README.md

 export class MyContainer extends Container {
   // Configure default port for the container defaultPort = 8080;
+  sleepAfter = "1m";
 }

 export default {
   async fetch(request, env) {
     const pathname = new URL(request.url).pathname;

-    // If you wish to route requests to a specific container,
+    // If you want to route requests to a specific container,
-    // pass a container identifier to .get()
+    // pass a unique container identifier to .get()

     if (pathname.startsWith("/specific/")) {
       // In this case, each unique pathname will spawn a new container